-Leather patina develops after being exposed to the elements or after frequent handling.
-Depending on the materials used, each person's wallet develops patina in its own unique way.
+Consequently, exposure to the elements or frequent handling develops leather patina.
+Depending on the materials used, each person's wallet develops a patina in its own unique way.

 For example, vegetable-tanned leather darkens and forms a glossy sheen with exposure to light and oils from your skin.
 Over time this can continue, leaving your wallet looking more and more beautiful with every use.

 No two wallets develop a leather patina in the same way.
 However, there are a few tricks to get your patina faster:

 - Make sure your leather is full-grain because it will develop the best patina over time.

 - Carry it in the same pocket as your car keys or coins.

 - Store it in your back pocket, so it gets a lot of use and has sweat worked into its pores.
 With time and exposure to the environment, it will darken nicely.

 - Use it more often.
 Don’t keep your wallet in your pocket for too long or it will mess up its appearance.
 Ageing is a natural process that will happen with time, so just go about your life while the magic happens.